Want to know more about us?

 We were buying from every record distributor in the UK that sold Drum and Bass, including SRD, Alpha Magic, Nu-Urban Music, ST Holdings, Load Media, Devil Fish, Vital and lots of other smaller ones like Destiny, Exodus, Good Looking, IMO Distribution and PDC Audio.
 It was a very hectic time.
 Sadly, most of them didn’t make it.

 Over time things started to change.
 Digital started to gain traction mid way through the noughties and peoples buying habits changed.
-The big global recession killed off most record distributors, and ever since the whole country has tried to find a way to recover.
+The big global recession killed off most record distributors, and ever since nothing has ever been the same again.
 Despite hard times we “battened down the hatches” and still continued no matter what.

 Version 3 was our longest serving interface for Classic Trax, running up until the summer of 2016.
 At this point we were hacked by some lovely people in China, and with a heavy heart, we had to take the site down, because the costs of finding the vulnerability were not worth the time, effort and financial loss.